Concordium/Concordium-Free-Open-Grants-Program/Bictory.md

 How could Concordium help you?:
 * We can work together on requirements and the definition of a compliant authentication/KYC process through the Concordium wallet.
 We will be beta testers in the implementation of this feature.
-We can work hand in hand to showcase Concordium's use cases.
+We can work hand in hand to showcase Concordium's use cases, for example low transaction fees and fast tps.
+We plan to use Concordium bridge to bring other network tokens to Concordium ecosystem by wrapping them and ensuring liquidity.

 ### Submission
 * You can access CEX UI at http://3.12.144.216/ (This is an internal deployment).
 Please don't try to use real tokens; this CEX is running on the testnet.
 After registration, a confirmation email will be sent.
 If you don't see it, please check your spam folder.